lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

 ## Intro

-When you're procrastinating of Facebook, almost every action you take, leads the page to respond in someway.
+When you're procrastinating on Facebook, almost every action you take leads the page to respond in some way.
-For example, as soon as your cursor moves into the new post text box, the cursor changes from an arrow to an I. As soon as you click into the new post text box, a variety of new buttons appear -to attatch a picture of your lunch or a link to a politically charged article you only read halfway.
+For example, as soon as your cursor moves in to the 'new post' text box, the cursor changes from an arrow to an 'I'.
+As soon as you click into the new post text box, a variety of new buttons appear - allowing you to attatch a picture of your lunch or a link to a politically charged article you only read halfway.
 Recenlty, even just hovering over a video in your newsfeed will cause it to play automatically.
 These actions can happen because Javascript code is "listening" to an event taken by a user, and responding with an action.

 The code written to trigger the action is called an **event listener** or **event handler**